insolar/docs/docs/source/test-swap.rst

 You need to create two wallets:

 * **Ethereum wallet** that supports Ethereum test networks (Ropsten in particular) and custom tokens.
 This test scenario uses `MetaMask <https://metamask.io/>`_ as an example.
-* **Insolar Wallet** in which you can store XNS coins that are native for the MainNet.
+* **Insolar Wallet** in which you can store XNS coins that are native for Insolar MainNet.

 Additionally, you need to understand the following:

 * **What coins and tokens are**.
 Coin is a native cryptocurrency of any blockchain and token is a unit of value that may be built on top of it.
 Coins operate independently, while tokens have specific uses.
-In the Ethereum network, the coin is the ether (ETH) and the token standard (upon which the INS token is built) is called ERC-20.
+On the Ethereum network, the coin is the ether (ETH) and the token standard (upon which the INS token is built) is ERC-20.
 Test tokens and coins are those that operate in test networks.
 For testing purposes, we are going to use the Ropsten test network.
-* **What a crypto faucet is.** The faucet is a quick and easy way of creating and distributing test coins and tokens in test networks.
+* **What a crypto faucet is.** The faucet is a quick and easy way of creating and distributing test coins and tokens on test networks.
 * **What a token contract is.** Essentially, a token contract is a smart contract that contains a map of account addresses and their balances.
 The unit of the balance is the token.
-When tokens are transferred from one account to another, the token contract updates the balances of the two accounts.
+When tokens are transferred from one account to another, the token contract updates balances of both accounts.

 .. _test_overview: